Table of content

 Essential Information

-• Persian cats can be left alone for extended periods.
+- Can be left alone for long periods.

 The Persian cat breed, known for its distinctive short muzzle, faces specific health issues: